REVIEW OF THE SEASON – YEAR 2026

-The COURTS All Sectors Netball League completed its thirty-fifth season on March 30, this year, and is pleased to report again that the season was successful but with a few more challenges than expected, mainly defaulted games.
-These were virtually nonexistent in recent years.
+The COURTS All Sectors Netball League completed its thirty-sixth season on March 30, this year, and is pleased to report that the season was extremely successful as a few changes were made following decisions taken at the last Annual General meeting held in November 2025.
 The League was conducted at its usual venue, the Eastern Regional Indoor Sports Arena where all the games were held.

-The Management is pleased to report that all the Clubs that played in 2024 returned to play in 2025 and the structure of the League remained the same.
-The Divisions are the Premiership, the Championship, and the Alternative.
-Cash prizes were once again awarded in the Premiership Division.
+The Management is pleased to report that all the Clubs that played in 2025 with the exception of Jabloteh returned to play in 2026 and though the structure of the League remained the same, a Men’s Division was added for the first time.
+The Divisions now are the Premiership, the Championship, the Alternative and the Men’s.
+Jabloteh has promised to return in 2027 after having sorted its internal challenges.

 The League is extremely grateful for the continued support of our main sponsor Unicomer (Trinidad) Limited (COURTS), and of our many stakeholders.
-The general membership comprised nineteen (19) teams this year.
-Noteworthy is that the Premiership Division remained at four teams.
-Male players were facilitated in the COURTS Knockout and in the Mixed teams’ fun games at the Closing Ceremony.
-Similar to last Season, this policy was based on a decision taken at the Annual General Meeting 2024.
+The general membership comprised twenty-two (22) teams this year.

 TEAMS

-Four (4) teams played in the Premiership Division.
-There were seven (7) in the Championship, and eight (8) in the Alternative.
+Five (5) teams played in the Premiership Division.
+There were eight (8) in the Championship, five (5) in the Alternative and four (4) in the Men’s Division.

 VENUE

-The League returned to the Eastern Regional Indoor Sports Arena (ERISA) for all its games this year.
-Many of the previous glitches were resolved including electrical and plumbing.
-The space was adequate but there remains some concern for the safety of the players regarding the gym equipment that is stored on the grey area of the premises.
-In addition, the Officials Changing room was made available early and the League managed to conduct its affairs in a safe and secure environment.
-The newly painted walls together with improved lighting at the facility truly enhanced the indoor environment.
+The Eastern Regional Indoor Sports Arena (ERISA) continues to be the venue for the League’s games.
+There was no major challenge this year.
+There was an occasion when plumbing repairs were taking place and there was some uncertainty whether they would be finished in time for games to start on time, but eventually, there was no problem.
+The space at the arena was adequate but there remains some concern for the safety of the players regarding the gym equipment that is stored on the grey area of the premises.
+Again, the Officials Changing room was made available early and the League was able to make the best use of the facility.

 A major concern remains though regarding the rental of the facility.
-The rent had more than doubled, given what was paid last year, and negotiation with the SPORTT Company was protracted.
-Eventually the Ministry of Sport and Community Development made possible a waiver of their side of the payment and understandably the League is truly grateful.
+The rent is still exorbitant.
+The League is indeed grateful to the Ministry of Sport and Youth Affairs for making possible a waiver of their side of the payment.

 OPENING CEREMONY

-The Opening Ceremony took place on Saturday 04 January 2025 at 3.00pm at the Venue.
+The Opening Ceremony took place on Saturday 10 January 2026 at 3.00pm at the Venue.
 The Fire Service band once again provided the musical accompaniment for the March Past.
-On the saluting base for the March Past were Ms. Renele Forde, representative of the Ministry of Sport and Community Development; Ms. Sherry Ann Blackburn, President of Netball Trinidad and Tobago (NTT), Ms. Naresha Ali, representative of COURTS (Unicomer TT Ltd), and Dr. Patricia Butcher, Member of the Management Committee of the COURTS All Sectors Netball League who assisted the dignitaries with the inspection of the parade.
+On the saluting base for the March Past were Ms. Debbie Ann Francois, President of Netball Trinidad and Tobago (NTT), Dr. Bridget Adams, President of Americas Netball, Ms. Cindy James, representative of COURTS (Unicomer TT Ltd), and Dr. Patricia Butcher, Member of the Management Committee of the COURTS All Sectors Netball League who assisted the dignitaries with the inspection of the parade.
 The dignitaries brought greetings and offered best wishes for the League.
 The President of Netball Trinidad and Tobago declared the Season Open.

-The judges of the parade were Ms. Stacia Scotland Elliott, Ms. Dianne Pascall and Ms. Rhona Mohon.
+The judges of the parade were Ms. Verne Browne, Ms. Heather Granville McEachnie and Mr. Garnet Moe.
 The League expresses its appreciation to them and to all those persons who assisted in making the Opening Day Ceremony a success.

-The TT Post team won this year’s parade.
+The University of Trinidad and Tobago Netball team (UTT) won this year’s parade.

-In the Opening Day Knock Out competition, UTT won from UTC in the Premiership Division; UWI won from Bermudez in the Championship Division; while in the Alternative Division, UTT won from UTC.
+In the Opening Day Knock Out competition, UTT won from Police in the Premiership Division; UTT won from UWI in the Championship Division; while in the Alternative Division, UWI won from Police.
+The Men did not participate on the Opening Day.

 COMPETITIONS